There are times in life when headboards aren’t exactly a priority. I never had one in college; I had a mattress on the floor.

-2. Bed Frame Mounted
+2. Bed Frame Mounted Headboard

 Some headboards come with the option to mount them directly to your bed frame.
 Once they’re properly screwed into place, you’ll have an all-in-one stand-alone bed set up.

-If you’re purchasing your bed and headboard separately, double check that your frame has compatible brackets with your headboard.
+If you’re purchasing your bed and headboard separately, double-check that your frame has compatible brackets with your headboard.

-3. Free Standing
+3. Free Standing Headboard

 Freestanding headboards come without any attachment hardware or pre-drilled holes.
 They’re always sold separately from the bed frame and can be two or three-dimensional.

 This option gives you a lot of flexibility to decide if you want to mount it to the wall or directly to the bed frame.
-Some freestanding headboards will stand on their own and rest between the bed and the wall without a need to mount them, like bookcase or storage headboards.
+Some freestanding headboards will stand on their own and rest between the bed and the wall without a need to mount them, like bookcases or storage headboards.
 We discuss these in more detail below.

 Freestanding: Comes without any hardware or pre-drilled holes, but usually can be easily outfitted to be either wall or bed frame mount.

-C. Headboard Design
+C. Headboard Designs